 A note that PhD students should be defending their proposal (REM 898) by the end of their fifth term in the program.
 Your supervisor will guide you in preparing for an 898 defense, but you will need the GPA to assign a Chair from among the REM faculty, so contact them early to arrange that.

 The SFU Library provides a Thesis Librarian and a REM Librarian.
 The Library website provides templates and timelines for preparing your thesis for defence and eventual publication.
 You should refer to this website early and start connecting with the library staff who are there to assist.

 The Approval Page is no longer used to collect the signatures of your committee at your exam.
 The Recommendation of Award form (RAD), which will be provided to the Defense Chair by your GPA, is the only form required for signatures (effective August 2020).

 You must also apply to graduate when you are preparing to defend.
 It is much easier to remove students from the list of graduands if necessary than it is to add people in late, so always apply even before your thesis is complete.
 If there are delays with your edits, your graduation can be withdrawn.
 Please note that if you need to withdraw your application to graduate, you need to do this before you will be allowed to enroll for the next term.

-Letters confirming credential completion for the purposes of employment or immigration are self-service from the Forms page of the GPS website.
+Letters confirming credential completion for the purposes of employment or immigration are self-service from the Forms page of the Graduate Studies website.

-The Graduate and Postdoctoral Studies provides information about confirming your Convocation attendance and reserving your regalia.
+The Graduate Studies provides information about confirming your Convocation attendance and reserving your regalia.
 It’s a special experience, so make time to attend if you can.